2022-cs244/2022-cs244.github.io/deliverables/getting-started.md

 * Create a *private* fork of the [2021-cs344/maclearning-exercise](https://github.com/2021-cs344/maclearning-exercise) repo.

-If you don't know how to create a *private* fork, [here is brief guide](https://guides.github.com/activities/forking/).
+You should setup your *private* fork by creating a new private repository, and [duplicating/mirroring](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) the original repository.

-* The instructors will need access to your repositories so please add them (using [their GitHub usernames]({{ site.baseurl }}/staff)) as a collaborators on your fork.
+* The instructors will need access to your repositories so please add them (using [their GitHub usernames]({{ site.baseurl }}/staff)) as collaborators on your fork.

 * Once you have created your fork, clone the repository onto your development machine/VM: